Hashima Island: In popular culture

 In 2002, Swedish filmmaker Thomas Nordanstad visited the island with Dotokou, a Japanese man who grew up on Hashima.
 Nordanstad documented the trip in a film called Hashima, Japan, 2002.

 During the 2009 Mexican photography festival FotoSeptiembre, Mexican photographers Guillaume Corpart Muller and Jan Smith, along with Venezuelan photographer Ragnar Chacin, showcased images from the island in the exhibition "Pop.
 Density 5,000/km^{2}".
 The exhibition traced urban density and the rise and fall of cities around the world.

 In 2009, the island was featured in History Channel's Life After People, first-season episode "The Bodies Left Behind" as an example of the decay of concrete buildings after only 35 years of abandonment.
 The island was again featured in 2011 in episode six of a 3D production for 3net, Forgotten Planet, discussing the island's current state, history and unauthorised photo shoots by urban explorers.
 The Japanese Cultural Institute in Mexico used the images of Corpart Muller and Smith in the photography exhibition "Fantasmas de Gunkanjima", organised by Daniela Rubio, as part of the celebrations surrounding 200 years of diplomacy between Mexico and Japan.

 In July 2009, Japanese rock duo B'z shot the music video for their single "My Lonely Town" on the island.
 This was the first time a large-scale music video had been shot there.
 Special permission was given from Nagasaki to utilise the entire island for filming, including aerial shots of the island and the band being able to go in areas most visitors wouldn't normally be able to go in.

 The island has appeared in a number of feature films.
 External shots of the island were used in the 2012 James Bond film Skyfall.
 The 2015 live-action Japanese films based on the manga Attack on Titan used the island for filming multiple scenes, and 2013 Thai horror film Hashima Project was filmed there.

 The island is depicted in the comic series Atomic Robo, where it features prominently as a central location in the storylines of Volume 6: The Ghost of Station X, Volume 10: The Ring of Fire, and Volume 12: The Spectre of Tomorrow.

-The 2017 South Korean World War II film The Battleship Island, depicts a fictitious attempt by Korean forced labourers to escape the labour camp on the island.
+The 2017 South Korean World War II film The Battleship Island, featuring Hwang Jung-min and Song Joong-ki, depicts a fictitious attempt by Korean forced labourers to escape the labour camp on the island.

 The island appeared in a CNN article entitled "10 of the freakiest places around the world".

-In Nintendo's third-person shooter series Splatoon, Hashima Island is presented partly as a stage you can battle on.
-However, it holds a different name than its actual name; that name is "Bluefin Depot".
+A TBS drama The Diamond Sleeping in The Sea (海に眠るダイヤモンド, Umi ni Nemuru Daiyamondo) mainly takes place in the year 1955 of Hashima.